-PSHE at Hillside:
+PSHE at Hillside

-Personal, social, health and economic (PSHE) education is an important and necessary part of all pupils’ education.
-All schools should teach PSHE, drawing on good practice, and this expectation is outlined in the introduction to the proposed new national curriculum.
+The National Curriculum states that ‘Personal, social, health and economic (PSHE) education is an important and necessary part of all pupils’ education.
+All schools should teach PSHE, drawing on good practice, and this expectation is outlined in the national curriculum.’

 Early Years Foundation Stage

-Personal, social and emotional development involves helping children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behaviour in groups, and to have confidence in their own abilities.
+Personal, social and emotional development involves helping children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities.

 The contribution of PSHE to teaching in other curriculum areas